lgeurts/lgeurts.github.io/_posts/2017-07-11-bunsenlabs-linux-setup-notes-for dell-inspiron-6000.md

 **4 Desktop apps**
 ------------------

 BunsenLabs contains a bunch of apps you can install with a simple click via the Openbox menu.
-Other apps are available from the repositories or 3rd party sources.
+Other apps are available from the repos or 3rd party sources.
 In that case, the instructions will show an apt-get install command.
 Let's run thru the list.

 **4.1 Internet browsers**